kubawen10/PasswordManager/README.md

 PasswordManager allows user to securely store secrets in database using simple GUI.

+It uses AES for encryption, PyQt5 for GUI and sqlite3 for database.

 # Using the application
 ## Cloning the project
 ```bash